bhagvan/algotrading-workshop/2_Strategies/README.md

 1. You can choose between the following Jupyter Notebooks: <b>Strategy SMA</b> or <b>Strategy Breakout</b> in the folder <b>2_Strategies</b> and run it from your Amazon SageMaker Notebook instance.
 In the instructions of the notebook, there is guidance on how to optimize the strategies.

-### Step 2: Train machine-learning model for a trading strategy
+### Step 2: Train machine-learning model for trading strategy

-1. Select the Jupyter Notebook <b>Strategy ML Forecast</b> in the folder <b>2_Strategies</b> and run it from your Amazon SageMaker Notebook instance.
+1. Select the Jupyter Notebook <b>Train_Model_Forecast</b> in the folder <b>3_Models</b> and run it from your Amazon SageMaker Notebook instance.
 In the instructions, there is guidance on how to optimize the strategy

 ### Step 3: Backtest machine-learning based strategy

 1. Select the Jupyter Notebook <b>Strategy ML Forecast</b> in the folder <b>2_Strategies</b> and run it from your Amazon SageMaker Notebook instance.
 In the instructions, there is guidance on how to optimize the strategy.

 ## Next step: